openhab/openhab-addons/bundles/org.openhab.binding.velbus/README.md

 # Velbus Binding

-The Velbus binding integrates with a [Velbus](https://www.velbus.eu/) system through a Velbus configuration module (VMB1USB or VMB1RS).
+The Velbus binding integrates with a [Velbus](https://www.velbus.eu/) system through a Velbus configuration module (VMBRSUSB, VMB1USB or VMB1RS) or a network connection (TCP/IP).

 The binding has been tested with a USB configuration module for universal mounting (VMB1USB).
+For optimal stability, the preferred configuration module is the VMBRSUSB module.

-The binding exposes basic actions from the Velbus System that can be triggered from the smartphone/tablet interface, as defined by the Velbus Protocol info sheets.
+The binding exposes basic actions from the Velbus System that can be triggered from the smartphone/tablet interface, as defined by the [Velbus Protocol info sheets](https://github.com/velbus).

 Supported item types are switches, dimmers and rollershutters.
 Pushbutton, temperature sensors and input module states are retrieved and made available in the binding.